wmckerrow/RepProfile/README.md

 ```

 If you are looking for hyper editing, utilities/make_candidate_alignments_genomic.sh will automatically build a repeat genome, find repeat reads, and build candidate alignments.
 Edit the first four lines appropriately.

+## More details
+More information about how to run RepProfile can be found in manual (manual.md).

 ## Contact
 Questions? email Will McKerrow: wilson_mckerrow@brown.edu.